 h.
-In accordance with 2 CFR § 200.414(f), any non-Federal entity that has never received a negotiated indirect cost rate, except for those non-Federal entities described in Paragraph D.1.b of Appendix VII to 2 CFR Part 200, may elect to charge a de minimis rate of 10 percent of modified total direct costs.
+In accordance with 2 CFR § 200.414(f), any non-Federal entity that does not have a current negotiated (including provisional) rate, except for those non-Federal entities described in paragraph D.1.b of Appendix VII to 2 CFR Part 200, may elect to charge a de minimis rate of 10 percent of modified total direct costs.
+No documentation is required to justify the 10 percent de minimis indirect cost rate.

 .07 Incurring Costs or Obligating Federal Funds Before and After the Period of Performance a.
-In accordance with 2 C.F.R. § 200.309 (Period of performance) and the terms and conditions of a DOC award, a non-Federal entity may charge to the Federal award only allowable costs incurred during the period of performance, which is established in the award document.
-As defined at 2 C.F.R. § 200.77, the "period of performance" is "the time during which the non-Federal entity may incur new obligations to carry out the work authorized under the Federal award."
+In accordance with 2 C.F.R. § 200.309 (Modifications to Period of Performance) and the terms and conditions of a DOC award, a non-Federal entity may charge to the Federal award only allowable costs incurred during the period of performance, which is established in the award document.
+As defined at 2 C.F.R. § 200.1, the "period of performance" means the total estimated time interval between the start of an initial Federal award and the planned end date, which may include one or more funded portions, or budget periods.
+Identification of the Period of Performance in the Federal award per § 200.211(b)(5) does not commit the awarding agency to fund the award beyond the currently approved budget period."
 The period of performance may sometimes be referred to as the project period or award period.
-This Standard Term is subject to exceptions for allowable costs (see 2 C.F.R. § 200.458); (ii) publication and printing costs (see 2 C.F.R. § 200.461); and administrative costs incurred relating to the close-out of an award (see 2 C.F.R. § 200.343).
+This Standard Term is subject to exceptions for allowable costs pertaining to: (i) pre-award costs (see 2 C.F.R. § 200.458); (ii) publication and printing costs (see 2 C.F.R. § 200.364).

 b.
-Reasonable, necessary, allowable and allocable administrative award closeout costs are authorized for a period of up to 90 calendar days following the end of the period of performance.
+Reasonable, necessary, allowable and allocable administrative award closeout costs are authorized for a period of up to 120 calendar days following the end of the period of performance.
 For this purpose, award closeout costs are those strictly associated with close-out activities and are typically limited to the preparation of final progress, financial, and required project audit reports, unless otherwise approved in writing by the Grants Officer.
-A non-Federal entity may request an extension of the 90-day closeout period, as provided in 2 C.F.R. § 200.343 (Closeout).
+A non-Federal entity may request an extension of the 120-day closeout period, as provided in 2 C.F.R. § 200.344 (Closeout).